MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/tasks-to-complete-after-upgrade.md

 This article describes the tasks you should complete after upgrading System Center - Service Manager.

 ## Restart the Data Access service and workflows

 If necessary, use the following procedures to restart the service and workflows.

 #### Restart the Data Access service

+Follow these steps to restart the Data Access service:

 1. On the computer that hosts the data warehouse management server, on the Windows desktop, select **Start**, and select **Run**.